lioneltraore/e-commerce-app/README.md

 # Establishment Manager

-This is a solution that helps establishments to manage all they need.
+This is an E-commerce microservice app.

 ## Table of contents